Zero-cycles on varieties over p-adic fields and Brauer groups: Proof of Theorem

-with $N:=\dim(\gfiber)$ by the Poincar\'e duality.
-Therefore by the alteration theorem of de Jong \cite{dJ} and a standard norm argument using the functoriality of cycle class maps, the assertion is reduced to the case that $\cX$ has strict semistable reduction over $S$ where `strict' means that all irreducible components of $Y$ are smooth.
+with $N:=\dim(\gfiber)$, the problem is reduced to the case where $\cX$ has strict semistable reduction over $S$ by the alteration theorem of de Jong \cite{dJ} and a standard norm argument using the functoriality of cycle class maps, where `strict' means that all irreducible components of $Y$ are smooth.
 We prove that $\bigoplus_{\ell \not = p}\ D_{\ell}$ is finite, assuming that $\cX/S$ has strict semistable reduction.
 For a torsion abelian group $M$, let $M'$ be its prime-to-$p$ part.
 For $n \in \Z$, let $\qzb(n)$ be the \'etale sheaf $\bigoplus_{\ell \not =p}\ \qzl(n)$.
 Consider a commutative diagram with exact rows

 Since the left vertical arrow is surjective, we have

 Our task is to show that the complex has finite cohomology group at the middle.
 Let $\knr$ be the maximal unramified extension of $k$, and put $\Xnr:=\cX \otimes_{\OO_k}\OO_{\knr}$ and $\Ynr :=Y \otimes_{\rf} \ol {\rf}$.
 In view of the short exact sequences